tinhkyaw/tinhkyaw/README.md

 # tinhkyaw

-personal collection of scripts and configurations
+collection of configurations, scripts and packages to help set up a new computer.